lubuntu-team/manual/source/4/4.2/muon.rst

 Version
 -------
-Lubuntu ships with version 4:5.8.0 of muon package manager
+Lubuntu ships with version 4:5.8.0 of muon package manager.

 How to Launch
 -------------